locationtech/geomesa/docs/user/cli/ingest.rst

 The converter framework is extensible via Java SPI, to allow support for custom formats.
 See :ref:`converters` for more information on converters.

+See :ref:`data_migration` for details on how the export/import commands can be used to move data between clusters.

 ====================== =========================================================
 Argument               Description
 ====================== =========================================================